jay-joshy/allergyguide/content/about.md

 - "Deep dives" within sections for fellows
 - Informal case reports with well-defined learning points
+- Patient resources translated into different languages
 - Sets of questions for RC studying (and maybe an Anki deck)
 - Critical appraisal of new research
-- Patient resources translated into different languages
+- How to bill (for fellows)

 # The editors

-[insert macros for portraits and descriptions]

 {{ profile_grid() }}